Specs & specifics

 - Northern Illinois University Blackboard · beta

-Compatible — pending campus verification as of May 2026
+Compatible, pending campus verification as of June 2026

 Canvas works automatically through the browser plugin.
-Blackboard, D2L Brightspace, and Moodle work once you add the iCal calendar feed your school publishes.
-We test each campus before promoting it to the confirmed list above; the more pre-orders we see from a campus, the sooner it gets verified.
+Blackboard, D2L, and Moodle work once you add the iCal calendar feed your school publishes.
+We test each campus before promoting it to the confirmed list above; the more waitlist signups we see from a campus, the sooner it gets verified.

 Canvas